SummaryRead the full fact sheet

 The symptoms and signs of Usher syndrome depend on the type, but generally include:

-- hearing loss leading to deafness
+- hearing impairment and deafness

 - speech difficulties.